Enroll

 To establish Brockton residency, you need to submit two of the following documents:

-A letter from an approved government agency (i.e. DCF, DTA or DOR)
+· A letter from an approved government agency (i.e., DTA, DCF, DOR)

 How do I register?